G1ad/Skin-Loader/README.md

-# Skin-Loader
+# Skin Loader
-A tool for loading a selected skin in the app.
+A tool for visualizing a specific skin on web or the ability to download directly on a specifi folder in your PC.